morbidslinky/FileMonolith/README.md

 * **TppMasterFileList.txt**: Similar to the File Proliferator tool, Texture Aggregator references TppMasterFileList.txt to determine the additional textures which need to be pulled from the unpacked texture archives.
 * I recommend using the SageThumbs Plugin in order to preview the .dds files in their thumbnails without opening them in GIMP or Photoshop.
   * https://www.cherubicsoft.com/en/projects/sagethumbs

+ ## Regex File Copier

+ More for researching, exploring and referencing files than creating mods.
+Given a regular expression (try https://regexr.com/), the tool will copy files that match the regular expression from one specified folder into another, retaining the subdirectory nesting of the copied files.